V4641 Sgr is an X-ray binary system containing a stellar-mass black hole and an intermediate-mass secondary.

 The VLA observations showed that the object’s jet was moving at nine-tenths the speed of light.
 Other radio telescopes observing the object were NRAO’s Green Bank Interferometer in West Virginia; the Australia Telescope Compact Array; the Molonglo Observatory Synthesis Telescope, also in Australia; the MERLIN array in Britain; the Ratan 600-meter radio telescope in Russia; and radio telescopes at the Owens Valley Radio Observatory in California.
 The radio observations also provided the distance measurement for the binary system.

 The RXTE Proportional Counter Array (PCA), a very large X-ray telescope, was rapidly reoriented to observe V4641 Sgr about 4.5 hours after the brightest flare.
-A fourth event, lasting 20 minutes, was recorded by the PCA to reach an intensity of one-sixth that of the brightest flare.
+The PCA recorded a fourth event lasting 20 minutes to reach an intensity of one-sixth that of the brightest flare.

-The PCA data reveal complex substructure, with luminosity changes by a factor of four within one second, and by a factor of 500 within minutes.
+The PCA data reveal a complex substructure, with luminosity changes by a factor of four within one second and by a factor of 500 within minutes.
 No further high-energy emission from V4641 Sgr has been observed with any satellite since the end of the flare seen by the PCA.
 “Combining the data from all three instruments, we saw four of the most dramatic rapid X-ray intensity changes ever seen from one star,” Smith said.
 “This behaviour is new.
 We’ve never seen anything like it.”]